hackforla/peopledepot/docs/contributing/dev_environment.md

 1. Browse to the web admin interface at `http://localhost:8000/admin/` and confirm the admin site is running.
 Use DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD from .env.docker for credentials.

+See our documentation for [Working with Docker](http://localhost:8005/contributing/tools/docker/#working-with-docker) for more useful Docker commands.

 ## Install pre-commit

 This will check your changes for common problems.